How to spend 20,000 American Express Membership Rewards points

 You can transfer 23,000 Membership Rewards points to Marriott Bonvoy where they will become 34,500 Bonvoy points.
 That’s enough for a standard night up to a Category 5 property, which includes luxury options like:

-- Hotel Football, Old Trafford, a Tribute Portfolio Hotel
+- Hotel Football, Old Trafford Manchester, a Tribute Portfolio Hotel

 If you were to book a lower category property at an off-peak date, you book up to six nights accommodation with your welcome bonus.
-For example, the Courtyard Istanbul West is only 5,000 points per night off-peak.
+For example, the Moxy Aberdeen Airport is only 5,000 points per night off-peak.
 Keep in mind that when you redeem points for Marriott stays, you’ll get the fifth night for free.

 If you would rather a Radisson brand instead, at a transfer rate of 1:3, those 23,000 Membership Rewards points will convert into a huge 69,000 Radisson Rewards points.
 That means you could book:

 - 2 nights at the Park Inn by Radisson City Centre, Cardiff (with 13,000 points leftover)

-- 2 nights at the Country Inn & Suites by Radisson, Orlando, Florida
+- 2 nights at the Park Inn by Radisson Birmingham Walsal (with 13,000 points leftover)

 2. Anywhere in Europe British Airways flies

 We love British Airways Reward Flight Savers here at TPG because they provide low-cost redemptions to British Airways’ extensive Europe network.
-Membership Rewards transfer to Executive Club at a 1:1 rate, meaning 3,000 Amex points are worth 3,000 Avios.
+Membership Rewards transfer to Executive Club at a 1:1 rate, meaning 23,000 Amex Membership Rewards points are worth 23,000 Avios.

-You could book two people, return on peak or off-peak dates to the following popular destinations:
+You could book two people, return on peak or off-peak dates to the following popular destinations from London:

 - Amsterdam (AMS), Netherlands

-If you want to fly further afield, your 23,000 Membership Rewards points would be more than enough for one person, return on peak or off-peak dates to:
+If you want to fly farther afield, your 23,000 Membership Rewards points would be more than enough for one person, return on peak or off-peak dates from London to:

 - Athens (ATH), Greece

-Better yet, double the value you could be getting by using a Companion Voucher so you and travel partner can travel to these destinations together.
+Better yet, double the value you could be getting by using a Companion Voucher so you and your travel partner can travel to these destinations together.
 You’ll just have to pay the taxes and fees due on the companion’s ticket.

 3. A return Air France or KLM flight to Northern Africa or Eastern Europe

-If you transfer your Membership Rewards to Virgin Atlantic’s Flying Club programme at a rate of 1:1, you can use 20,000 miles for one person return on an off-peak date flying from the U.K. on Air France or KLM to the likes of:
+If you transfer your Membership Rewards to Virgin Atlantic’s Flying Club programme at a rate of 1:1, you can use 20,000 Virgin Points for one person return on an off-peak date flying from the U.K. on Air France or KLM to the likes of:

-Given you should have 23,000 Membership Rewards points for meeting the minimum spend, if you can reach an extra 1,000 points, your 24,000 Flying Club points could fly one person return even further afield to Cape Verde, Georgia, Kenya, Oman, Tanzania and the United Arab Emirates.
+Given you should have 23,000 Membership Rewards points for meeting the minimum spend, if you can reach an extra 1,000 points, your 24,000 Virgin Points could fly one person return even further afield to Cape Verde, Georgia, Kenya, Oman, Tanzania and the United Arab Emirates.